Balgo, Western Australia: Governance

 The community is managed by Wirrimanu Aboriginal Corporation, which was incorporated on 6 September 1984 under the Aboriginal Councils and Associations Act 1976.

 Balgo falls within the determined Tjurabalan People (WCD2001/001) native title claim area.

 The town plan, Balgo Layout Plan No. 3, was prepared in accordance with State Planning Policy 3.2 and was endorsed by the community and the Western Australian Planning Commission in 2005.

 Facilities

 It has a petrol station, supermarket, Catholic parish, Luurnpa Catholic School (K–10), Kutjungka Trade Training Centre, clinic and police station.
+The Wirrimanu Community Store is a small independent business which is owned and operated by a local Indigenous corporation.
+Goods are trucked in once every two weeks via Adelaide and Alice Springs, owing to quarantine regulations.
+Being such a small outlet, there are no economies of scale for suppliers, leading to high prices for the locals (such as A$28 for a large pumpkin in 2023).

 Balgo Hill Airport is located 1 NM south of Balgo.

-In January 2020 the Australian government announced an upgrade to the Tanami Road and its feeder roads.
-Conversion of the main road from gravel into a sealed road will improve safety and comfort for drivers on the 300 km stretch from the Halls Creek junction, which is the only route to nearby regional centres and for the transport of essential supplies to the community.
-Work on a new tourist road in Balgo has already begun, which will be used by local tour guides taking visitors to sacred lands.
+In January 2020 the Australian Government announced an upgrade to the Tanami Road and its feeder roads.
+Conversion of the main road from gravel into a sealed road would improve safety and comfort for drivers on the 300 km stretch from the Halls Creek junction, which is the only route to nearby regional centres and for the transport of essential supplies to the community.
+A new tourist road in Balgo would be used by local tour guides taking visitors to sacred lands.